Looking for AetherCon V events? Click here!

 Senior Staff - RPG Organized Play Coordinator/Roll20 Tutor

-Support Staff - Graphics Primary/Artist Enclave General Assistant
+Support Staff - Graphics Secondary/Artist Enclave General Assistant

 Born in California, sun-burned in Arizona, indebted in Connectictut, changed tires in Virginia, fled to Michigan, learned carpentry in the Dakotas, before finding love in NYC.
 During my thousand miles journey, I honed my crafts.
 Drawing, painting and cooking.
 Most of my experience in illustration is focused on character concepts, environments, landscapes, action scenes, storyboarding and cartography.
 I work with a variety of science fiction and fantasy publishers including Radiance House, QT Games and Dark Skull Studios to name a few.